 A suspended student will be allowed to make-up school work missed due to suspension and may earn full credit for work assigned on days missed.
-Tests and quizzes may be made up upon return to school.
+Tests and quizzes may be made up upon the return to school.
+Students have the number of days suspended to make up work.